duderstadt-lab/mars-docs/docs/MarsRover/Toolbar.md

 A Molecule Archive can be saved in two ways:
 1. Normal storage: saved in the .yama file format.
-Additionally a .yama.cfg file is saved containing information like settings and selections.
-A .cfg file can be renamed and reused for another archive to apply the settings defined for another Archive.
+Additionally a .yama.rover file is saved containing information like settings and selections.
+A .rover file can be renamed and reused for another archive to apply the settings defined for another Archive.
 By default files are stored using Smile encoding.
 2. Virtual storage: saves a .yama.sml folder containing .sml files for the indexes, properties, all molecule UIDs and experiment IDs separately.
 Choose this saving mode when dealing with large data sets.